Zomuro/YaomaStorytellersStandalone/README.md

 *“Another world, another horizon!”*

 **Jianghu Jin** knows the marvels of many natural landscapes.
-At regular intervals, she will transform the map to display the majesty of the planet, while respecting indoor rooms and any area in range of a stabilizer, either in the form of a buildable totem or a rare array.
+At regular intervals, she will transform the map, while respecting any area in range of a stabilizer in the form of either a buildable totem or a rare array.
 In addition, she will provide a boon to pawn construction and mining speed.
+However, outdoor regions and indoor zones beyond a stabilizer’s range will be altered and damaged, respectively.
 She does not concern herself with tampering with chance otherwise.

 ## Additional Lore